-There’s something so eerie about seeing hundreds of people underwater.
+There’s something so strange about seeing hundreds of people underwater.

 Women and children, young and old, people of all shapes and sizes just standing there, sentient in their silence.

-Even though each of the 510 people underwater is immortalised in statue, you can still make out individual expressions and features as if each one has a story to tell.
-As I said, it’s eerie, and that’s what makes it beautiful.
+Even though each of the 510 people underwater are immortalised in statue, you can still make out individual expressions and features as if each one has a story to tell.
+As I said, it’s eerie, and that’s what makes it beautiful too.

 MUSA is the brainchild of Jason deCaires Taylor, a British sculptor, and he wanted the ocean floor to be his gallery.
 Instead of broken whispers and shuffled footsteps, the only sounds that you hear here is the rhythmic breathing of your regulator.
-As far as art galleries, it’s certainly different that’s for sure.
+Personally, it beats walking around art galleries in London that’s for sure!

 MUSA is made up of over 500 statues and sculptures, each one with a different symbolism and meaning.

 The most famous sculpture is Viccisitude with dozens of people holding hands in a circle looking up at the sky.
 This is the image that really sells MUSA but is more for the snorkelers than for divers.

 A couple of other sculptures that really capture the imagination is a miniature house with working chimney (you can stick your regulator underneath the chimney and fire off some bubbles to look like smoke coming out the top which is pretty cool), and one with a number of businessmen in their suits all with their heads buried in the sand.
 Apparently it’s supposed to symbolise capitalist greed, which is pretty ironic as MUSA isn’t a cheap dive site.

 One of the things I loved about this underwater museum in Mexico is it’s a concept.
 It’s potentially the future of things to come in the way we view art.
 Basically, anything goes, anywhere can become an art gallery.

 Personally, I don’t visit museums or galleries that much.
 However, stick one underwater or on the side of a mountain and I’m there.